-Your Wells Fargo’s SWIFT code depends on where you are located.
-You can find your SWIFT code here.
-You can also contact your local Wells Fargo branch, log in to your online banking account or reference the following table to find your bank’s SWIFT code:
+Your Wells Fargo SWIFT code depends on where you are located.
+You can find your SWIFT code at the Wells Fargo website.
+You can also contact your local branch, log in to your online banking account or reference the following table to find your SWIFT code:

 |Charlotte, North Carolina||Wells Fargo Bank, N.A.
 Foreign Exchange||WFBIUS6WFFX|

 |Charlotte, North Carolina||Wells Fargo Bank, N.A.
 International Processing Center

 |Los Angeles||Wells Fargo Bank, N.A.
 International Processing Center Trade Operations||PNBPUS6L|

 |New York||Wells Fargo Bank, N.A.
 Foreign Exchange||WFBIUS6WFFX|

 |Winston-Salem||Wells Fargo Bank, N.A.
 Standby Letters of Credit||PNBPUS33SLC|

 |Atlanta, Charlotte, Chicago, Dallas, Houston, Irvine, Los Angeles, Miami, Minneapolis, New York, Palo Alto, Philadelphia, San Francisco, Seattle||International Bank Trade Services Centers||WFBIUS6S|